DocisJP/API-CHALLENGE/terraform/README.md

 - ARNs of the Lambda functions and their IAM roles
 - RDS endpoint information
 - Step Functions state machine ARN
+- NLB DNS name
+- ECS cluster and service names
+- API Gateway URL

 ## Lambda Functions

 1. File Validation Lambda:
    - Purpose: Validates files uploaded to the raw data S3 bucket.
    - Trigger: S3 ObjectCreated events on the raw data bucket.

 2. Data Processing Lambda:
    - Purpose: Processes validated data from the raw bucket and stores results in the processed bucket.
    - Trigger: Invoked as part of the Step Functions workflow.

 ## Database Setup